cosmo-ray/yirl/README.md

 # YIRL isn't a Rogue-like

 YIRL is a WIP,
-This README is a WIP.
-Don't expect to get something functional for now.

 YIRL is a game engine aiming to be fully configurable, fully scriptable and mod friendly.